keshavdewan/Advanced-Analytics---World-Happiness-Index/README.md

 **Data** comprises of the data file used initially for the report

 **Script** comprises of all the scripts used during the analysis

+# Key Queries raised during the analysis
+- What parameters is the study based on?
+- What are the most happiest and least happiest regions & countries
+- What has been the average happiness score of the countries through out the years (2007-2021)?
+- On what parameters does the happiness score of a country is most dependent on?